Non-stop flights to Busan (PUS)

 Flights from South Korea to Busan

-From Jeju City, there are 5 airlines that have direct services to Busan, which are Air Busan, Air Seoul, Jeju Air, Jin Air and Korean Air (SkyTeam).
+From Jeju City, there are 5 airlines that have direct services to Busan, which are Air Busan, Eastar Jet, Jeju Air, Jin Air and Korean Air (SkyTeam).

-From Seoul, airlines that operate direct flights are Air Busan, Air Seoul, Jeju Air, Jin Air, Korean Air (SkyTeam) and Tway Air.
+From Seoul, direct flights are offered by Air Busan, Jeju Air and Korean Air (SkyTeam).

-From Seoul, you can fly non-stop with Asiana Airlines (Star Alliance) or Korean Air (SkyTeam).
+From Seoul, you can fly non-stop to Busan with Korean Air (SkyTeam).

 Alternative airports near Busan